ajhanisch/ORDPRO/README.md

 Automates splitting, editing, combining, processing, and managing of orders.

 # **DESCRIPTION**
 Script designed to assist in management and processing of orders given in the format of a single file or files containing numerous orders, from one to thousands of orders.
-Script to go from one single file containing any number of orders to organized directory structure by 'UIC\SOLDIER' to allow for a more organized look and viewing of orders processed on a daily basis or in large batches of historical orders.
+Script to go from one single file containing any number of orders to organized directory structure by 'UICS\\[UIC]\\[SOLDIER]\\ORDER_N' to allow for a more organized look and viewing of orders processed on a daily basis or in large batches of historical orders.

 # **FEATURES**
 Automated parsing, splitting, editing, and organizing, orders.
 Detailed verbosity of script processing during runtime.
 Detailed logging of all parameters and output.
 Debugging options available.